callstack/byorg-ai/docs/src/docs/core/plugins.md

   });
 ```

-Order of plugins is important!
-Depending on call to `next` they are called:
+The order of plugins is important!
+Depending on the call to `next`, they are executed:

-- top-down before call to `next`
+- Top-down before the call to `next`
-- down-top after call to `next`
+- Bottom-up after the call to `next`

 ## Midleware early return

-Your middleware can also cause you application to break the execution chain sooner.
+Your middleware can also break the execution chain early, stopping the execution of any subsequent middleware.
-This stops execution of middleware scheduled after.

 ```js
 import { ApplicationPlugin, MessageResponse } from '@callstack/byorg-core';